How to Build Remote Work Culture & Why It's So Important

 Here are some steps you can take to support the new employee and secure quick wins for them:

-Develop a 2-week plan: Remote workers take longer to onboard.
+Develop a 2-week plan: Full-time remote workers take longer to onboard.
 Creating a plan and setting all the meetings will reduce the stress and anxiety new hires can have.
 It also ensures they are getting intro'd to all the right people, processes and projects they need to right away.

 Start small: Develop a clear plan to help the employee know what onboarding will look like 30, 60, or 90 days out.
 Give them small tasks or projects at first, and be sure to hand-hold a little by introducing them to cross-functional partners and checking in regularly.